microbiome/course_2021_radboud/README.md

 Material in an html format can be found from [here](https://microbiome.github.io/course_2021_radboud/).

 Repository can be found from [here](https://github.com/microbiome/course_2021_radboud).
-- Rmd files includes runnable code
+- Rmd files includes executable code
 - All files can be rendered at one go by running the file main.R

 ## Further resources